xiaolei-lab/rMVP/README.md

 **WE STRONGLY RECOMMEND INSTALL MVP ON Microsoft R Open(https://mran.microsoft.com/download/)**

 **MVP** can be installed on Windows, Linux and MacOS with following steps:

-MVP can be installed with following R codes:
 ```r
 #if "devtools" isn't installed, please "install.packages('devtools')" first.
 > devtools::install_github("xiaoleiLiubio/rMVP@0.99.13")